coolharsh55/opmw_workflow_editor/README.md

  - moving the elements is permitted in the diagram
  - changin links in the form will reflect the changes in the diagram
  - TODO: detect circular links and create separate links (separate paths)
- - TODO: the diagram can be exported
+ - the diagram can be exported and imported

 ### tree
 The right panel is the tree, which shows a list of elements